-Wide leg forward bend can be used as a hamstring stretch if you have the legs open at 90 degrees or less.
+Wide leg forward bend can be used as an adductor stretch if you have the legs open wider than 90 degrees.

 Start with your hands or elbows on the floor (legs wide and knees straight.)
 Press the legs down, lift your hands and reach them forwards.
 Lower and repeat.
 You may find that you sink gradually deeper each time.
 The wider your legs are the harder it will be to lift the hands.